plaidml/plaidml/README.md

 ### Validated Networks

-We support most of the convolutional Keras application networks.
+We support all of the Keras application networks from the current version (2.0.8).
 Validated networks are tested for performance and correctness as part of our continuous integration system.

  * CNNs